 DCA will consult with the tribes for all new construction.
-Details related to the tribal consultation process can be found on the HUD Exchange website16.
+Details related to the tribal consultation process can be found on the HUD Exchange website19.
 These details include a checklist used to determine whether tribal consultation is required.
 DCA requires completing this checklist for all S106-reviewed projects.
 If it is determined, through completion of the checklist, that the proposed project will require tribal consultation and/or affect tribal historic properties, DCA will consult with the appropriate Tribal Historic Preservation Officer (THPO).
 DCA will also forward gathered project documentation to the appropriate Tribal Council/THPO for a thirty (30) day review to determine the project's effect on cultural resources, based on criteria found in the Council's regulations.
-Please note that consultants, public housing agencies (PHA), lenders, and/or non-profit grantees may not initiate tribal consultation.
-The letter provided to the THPO by DCA evidencing DCA's tribal notification/consultation will be provided to the applicant and must be included in the supporting documentation of the Phase I ESA.
+Please note that consultation.
+The letter provided to the THPO by DCA evidencing DCA's tribal notification/consultation will be provided to the applicant.